laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

     }
   }
 }
 ```

 #### Cloudwatch Alarms and SNS

-In the interest of improving my capabilities around operating software, I wanted to make sure I had some form of monitoring and alerting in place.
-Cloudfront publishes some metrics by default which can be consumed by Cloudwatch [[6]](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html).
-So, I figured I should send myself an email if my blog ever begins returning a `500` error (i.e., something unexpected has gone wrong and my content is no longer online).
+In the interest of improving my capabilities around operating software, I wanted to make sure I had some form of monitoring and alerting in place (DevOps - right?).
+Cloudfront publishes a set of metrics by default which can be consumed by Cloudwatch [[6]](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html).
+So, I figured I should send myself an email if my blog ever begins returning a `500` error (i.e., something unexpected has gone wrong and my content is no longer available).

 ```hcl
 # cloudwatch.tf